 • Bannimantap Grounds

 • Scouts and Guides Ground

 • Chamundi Vihar Maidan

 This astonishing celebration of Karnataka fills the general population with incredible excitement and gratification.
-The Mysore Palace is lit up with the lights that reflects the consideration of the general population.
+The Mysore Palace is lit up with lights that reflect the consideration of the general population.

-The festival of the celebration for the most part begins with the illustrious couple of the palace offering a unique puja in the Chamundi Temple, roosted on the highest point of Chamundi Hill.
-Once the puja gets completed, a royal get together is organized inside the royal residence.
+The festival of the celebration for the most part begins with an illustrious couple of the palace offering a unique puja in the Chamundi Temple, roosted on the highest point of Chamundi Hill.
+Once the puja gets completed, a royal get-together is organized inside the royal residence.

 During the celebration, a lot of dance acts and music acts are presented in different parts of the city.
 The occasions outlining the energetic culture of Karnataka pull in an extensive number of individuals both Indian and non-natives.

-At the time of this celebration, the symbol of the Goddess Chamundeshwari is introduced on a golden mantapa (a temple made up from wood, steel, gold or silver).
+At the time of this celebration, the symbol of the Goddess Chamundeshwari is introduced on a golden mantapa (a temple made up of wood, steel, gold, or silver).
 The mantapa is set on the highest point of an elephant.

 Dynamic music groups and individuals take part in the parade that ends in a charming destination known as Bannimantap.
 Here, the royal couples worship the 'Bann' tree.
 It is trusted that the Pandavas utilized the tree to covering their weapons during the one-year time of Agyatvas.

 The last day of the Dussehra festivity is known as 'Vijayadashami' with a light procession held at the Bannimantap.